Automorphisms of the Cube $n^d$: Introduction

 \problem{Graph Isomorphism} {Graphs $G_1, G_2$.} {Are the graphs $G_1$ and $G_2$ isomorphic?}

 It is well known that {\sc CHI} is ${\GI}$-complete, see Booth and Colbourn~\cite{booth77}.
 We prove the same result for {\ColoredCube}.

 \begin{theorem} \ComplexityTheorem \end{theorem}

 The paper is organized as follows.
-First we count the order of the group $\T_2^d$, whose structure is different from other automorphism groups.
-Next, for clarity reasons we characterize the generators for $\T_n^3$, and then we generalize the results for the general group $\T_n^d$.
+In Section~\ref{sec:Prelim} we present some basic properties of the combinatorial cube $n^d$, prove that $\G_n^d$ and $\F_n$ are automorphism groups and also we count the order of the group $\T_2^d$, which structure is different from other automorphism groups.
+Next in Sections~\ref{sec:Technical} and~\ref{sec:GeneralCube}, we characterize the generators for $\T_n^d$.
 In Section~\ref{sec:SizeTnd} we count the order of the group $\T_n^d$.
-In the last section we study the complexity of {\ColoredCube} and show some idea of a prove of Theorem~\ref{thm:Complexity}.
+In the last section we study the complexity of {\ColoredCube} and prove Theorem~\ref{thm:Complexity}.